IVF facts

 Below are reasons a man, woman or couple may need in vitro fertilization.

-- Men producing no sperm, sperm of poor quality or sperm with poor movement (motility).
+- Male infertility factors, such as men producing no sperm, sperm of poor quality or sperm with poor movement (motility).
+Additionally, men with structural blockages or other conditions that prevent delivery of sperm.

 - Women with low ovarian reserve, meaning few eggs of good quality (often associated with age-related infertility in women age 35 or older).